About Me

 My Story

-Hi!
-I am Laurie Sloane, NYC Licensed Clinical Social Worker.
+HI, I am Laurie Sloane, Licensed Clinical Social Worker, Psychotherapist.

 Young adults